 The headquarters and warehouse leases are operating leases ending in 2025 and 2024, respectively.
-There is an option to renew for both lease agreements.
+There is an option to renew both lease agreements.
+The warehouse lease was not renewed and allowed to expire on July 31, 2024.

 Lease expense for the headquarters is recorded within general and administrative expense and for the warehouse is recorded within mineral property expense and was comprised of the following components: